Kot Engenharia

 Figure 5: Finite element computer model of a wind turbine foundation - SOURCE: Kot Collection.

-The analytical and numerical models made it possible to identify the stresses acting on the reinforced concrete, thus determining the risk of failure of the component.
+As a result, analytical and numerical models made it possible to identify the stresses acting on reinforced concrete, thus determining the risk of component failure.

-By applying the available field and numerical techniques, it was possible to determine the causes of the cracks, which have two distinct origins: cracks caused by concrete shrinkage and cracks of mechanical origin.
-The non-destructive tests on the concrete foundations were fundamental in verifying adherence to the design, as well as allowing the identification of discontinuities of constructive origin in the pieces.
+In summary, by applying the available field and numerical techniques, it was possible to determine the causes for the appearance of cracks, which have two distinct origins: cracks resulting from concrete shrinkage and cracks of mechanical origin.
+In addition, non-destructive testing on concrete foundations was essential for verifying compliance with the design, as well as allowing the identification of construction-related discontinuities in the parts.

-Cracks of mechanical origin are characterized by larger openings and are associated with impairment of the resistant capacity of the concrete structure, which may be related, among other factors, to structural design.
-Based on the results of the analysis models, it was possible to identify cracks of mechanical origin, which are compatible with the forces acting on the wind turbine foundation elements.
+Mechanical cracks are characterized by larger openings and are associated with compromised concrete structure resistance, which may be related, among other factors, to structural design.
+Thus, based on the results of the analysis models, it was possible to identify mechanical cracks, which are compatible with the stresses acting on the wind turbine foundation elements.

 The assessment of unconventional reinforced concrete structures, such as wind turbine foundations, requires a team of professionals with experience in inspection, modeling and structural analysis.
 Kot has a team of professionals qualified in unconventional analysis, ready to provide reliable solutions on demand.
 Contact our team for more information!